agentauthco/agentauth/packages/agentauth-sdk/README.md

 ### MCP Server Integration

-Here's how to add AgentAuth to your MCP server:
+Here's how to add AgentAuth ID authentication to your MCP server:

 ```typescript
 import { McpServer } from '@modelcontextprotocol/sdk/server/mcp.js';